Skip to content

 runSyncExit

-import * as Micro from "effect/Micro"
+import Micro

 /*